 In this section, the simulations performed to find the optimal size of the NEDA detector unit are described.
 Two different types of liquid scintillators, the standard proton-based BC501A and the deuterated liquid BC537, were simulated and compared.
-This work has been published in [12] and the main results are given here.

-The GEANT4 framework [13] was the selected tool for the simulations, due to its flexibility and the possibilities to include a large number of different materials and detector shapes.
-NEDA will be used together with other detector arrays, in particular with AGATA, for which a GEANT4 model exists [14].
-The simulations that are presented here were performed using the AGATA simulation code [14], which is based on GEANT4 and which greatly facilities combining different devices in one simulation.
+This work has been published in [10] and the main results are given here.
+In Ref.[10], the studied neutron energy range was 1 MeV to 10 MeV, which is typical for fusion-evaporation reactions.
+An extension of the results and conclusions from that paper to be valid up to 20 MeV, which is the maximum neutron energy considered in this TDR, can safely me made.
+The GEANT4 framework [11] was the selected tool for the simulations, due to its flexibility and the possibilities to include a large number of different materials and detector shapes.
+NEDA will be used together with other detector arrays, in particular with AGATA, for which a GEANT4 model exists [12].
+The simulations that are presented here were performed using the AGATA simulation code [12], which is based on GEANT4 and which greatly facilities combining different devices in one simulation.

-Experimentally, neutron detectors count (register) neutrons (or γ rays) if the amplitude of the signal 240 from the PMT exceeds a certain level.
-The time of the detection is determined using for example 241 a constant fraction discriminator (CFD).
-A similar procedure was applied in the simulation taking 242 into account that each neutron usually interacts many times in the detector volume.
-In order to 243 reproduce the experimental situation as close as possible, the interactions were first sorted, then 244 summed up incrementally.
-The "detection" time of the signal produced is defined as the time 245 when the light produced in the detector exceeds the assumed threshold.
-In the following discussion, 246 the term significant interaction, which refers to a series of interactions leading to a signal above 247 threshold, is used.
+Experimentally, neutron detectors count (register) neutrons (or $\gamma$ rays) if the amplitude of the signal 235 from the PMT exceeds a certain level.
+The time of the detection is determined using for example 236 a constant fraction discriminator (CFD).
+A similar procedure was applied in the simulation taking 237 into account that each neutron usually interacts many times in the detector volume.
+In order to 238 reproduce the experimental situation as close as possible, the interactions were first sorted, then 239 summed up incrementally.
+The "detection" time of the signal produced is defined as the time 240 when the light produced in the detector exceeds the assumed threshold.
+In the following discussion, 241 the term significant interaction, which refers to a series of interactions leading to a signal above 242 threshold, is used.
 A threshold of 50 keVee is assumed for the calculations presented in this work.
-248
+243

-249 4.1 Optimum Length of the Detector
+244 4.1 Optimum Length of the Detector